Teaching with the Columbus Murals

 Instructors who wish to utilize the Columbus Murals in their courses are strongly encouraged to use the high-resolution images of the Murals available for download here.

-For instructional purposes, the Columbus Murals will be uncovered for two weeks during the 2024 Spring Semester: January 29-February 2 and March 18-22.
+For instructional purposes, the Columbus Murals will be uncovered for two weeks during the 2024 Fall Semester: September 2-6 and October 28-November 1.
 During these weeks, instructors who use the murals in their teaching are encouraged to bring their students to the Main Building to view the images in person.

 Signage in the vicinity of the Murals will indicate that the coverings have been removed for instructional purposes, how long they will be uncovered, etc.

-The Murals will also be uncovered for two weeks during the 2024 Fall Semester, with those dates to be announced over summer 2024.
+The Murals will also be uncovered for two weeks during the 2025 Spring Semester, with those dates to be announced over fall 2024.

 Unfortunately, it is not possible to accommodate requests by individual instructors to remove the coverings at other times during the academic year, as the process of removing the tapestries and reinstalling them is quite laborious and time-consuming, involving more than a full day’s effort each time for a team of colleagues from Facilities Design and Operations.